 Tomatoes

 One of the rare cases where processing makes a food more potent.
-Tomato paste has 10x the bioavailable lycopene of fresh tomatoes -- and lycopene is the carotenoid most strongly linked to prostate cancer prevention.
+Tomato paste has nearly 4x the bioavailable lycopene of fresh tomatoes — and lycopene is the carotenoid most strongly linked to prostate cancer prevention and cardiovascular protection.

 Why It Matters for Longevity